Brand Names: Antivert, Bonine, D-Vert, Dramamine II, Dramamine Less Drowsy, Meclicot, Meni-D, Ru-Vert-M, Travel-Ease, VertiCalm

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 - dry mouth;

-- tired feeling; or
+- vomiting; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.